-Michael Weiner, M.D. has served as a Director of Siga since April 19, 2001.
-Dr. Weiner has been a Professor of Pediatrics at Columbia University College of Physicians and Surgeons since 1996.
+Michael A. Weiner, M.D. has served as a director of SIGA since April 19, 2001.
+Dr. Weiner is the Hettinger Professor of Pediatrics at Columbia University College of Physicians and Surgeons since 1996.
 Dr. Weiner is also the Director of Pediatric Oncology at New York Presbyterian Hospital.
-Dr. Weiner was formerly a Director of Nexell Therapeutics, Inc. (f/k/a VimRx) from March 1996 to February 1999.
-Dr. Weiner is a 1972 graduate of the New York State Health Sciences Center at Syracuse, and he was a post graduate student at New York University and Johns Hopkins.
+Dr. Weiner was a director of Nexell Therapeutics, Inc. $(f/k/a\ VimRx)$ from March 1996 to February 1999.
+Dr. Weiner is a 1972 graduate of the New York State Health Sciences Center at Syracuse and was a post graduate student at New York University and Johns Hopkins University.